 Our wholly owned product, PYRUKYND®, received approval from the FDA on February 17, 2022, for the treatment of hemolytic anemia in adults with PK deficiency in the United States.
 Upon FDA approval of PYRUKYND® in the United States, we began generating product revenue from sales of PYRUKYND®.
 We sell PYRUKYND® to a limited number of specialty distributors and specialty pharmacy providers, or collectively, the Customers.
-These Customers subsequently resell PYRUKYND® to pharmacies or dispense directly to patients.
+These Customers subsequently resell PYRUKYND® to pharmacies or dispense PYRUKYND® directly to patients.
 In addition to distribution agreements with Customers, we enter into arrangements with healthcare providers and payors that provide for government-mandated and/or privately-negotiated rebates, chargebacks and discounts with respect to the purchase of PYRUKYND®.
-For further discussion of our revenue recognition policy, see Note 8, Product Revenue, to the condensed consolidated financial statements in this Form 10-Q.
+In July 2024, we entered into a distribution agreement with NewBridge Pharmaceuticals FZ-LLC, or the NewBridge Agreement, pursuant to which we granted NewBridge the right to commercialize PYRUKYND® in Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates, or the GCC region.
+For further discussion of our revenue recognition policy, see Note 8, Product Revenue, to the condensed consolidated financial statements in this Quarterly Report on Form 10-Q.